Gerandi/Meta/README.md

 ## Features

-- **Paper Search & Import**: Search for academic papers and import them into your projects
+- **Paper Search & Import**: Search for academic papers via OpenAlex and import them into your projects
 - **PDF Viewing & Coding**: View PDFs and extract data using customizable coding sheets
 - **AI-Assisted Coding**: Use AI to help extract relevant data from papers
 - **Results Tables**: Generate tables for meta-analysis from your coded data